Chapter 5: Skills System

 Dynamic Tool Factory

-Domain Skills have another common need: dynamically creating tools based on configuration.
+Domain Presets have another common need: dynamically creating tools based on configuration.

 For example, GA4 tools need to bind to specific accounts: